jbc2313/c_dice/README.md

-# Shooting Dice in C
+Shooting Dice in C
 > This is a cli program designed to shoot dice.
 > The user will input the number of dice to roll.
+> The user will be able to reroll as many times as they like.